nstrayer/datadrivencv/README.md

 without having to manually go in and toggle the pdf mode parameter in the yaml header and then use the print dialog in your browser.

+### Caching your data

+Google Sheets is great for keeping and editing data but it has two
+problems:

+1. It can be a pain to authenticate for access (especially in non-interactive modes)
+2. It’s slow if youre rapidly iterating on your CV.

+To deal with this, the default state of rendering will be to cache your data from google sheets (or your CSVs).

+Caching works like so:

+  - If `cache_data` is set to `TRUE` in the RMarkdown parameters (it defaults to `TRUE`)
+      - The function `create_CV_object()` that is stored in `cv_printing_functions.r` will look for a file `ddcv_cache.rds`.
+          - If it cant find this, it downloads your data normally and then saves it to the file `ddcv_cache.rds`
+          - If it *can* find it, it uses the `.rds` file instead of downloading data from google sheets (or CSVs).
+  - Otherwise, each time `create_CV_object()` is run (whenever your CV is knit) the data is fetched from its source.

+The easiest way to use caching is to uncomment commented-out set of lines in `render_cv.r`:

+Non-public sheets benefit a lot from this approach as setting up authentication for non-interactive access (e.g. knitting an RMD) is a pain.
+This way you can handle all the authentication in an interactive runtime.

+You can also just render normally and the first time the kniting runs it will cache automatically.

+If you need to refresh the data either set `cache_data <- FALSE` in the `render_cv.R` script or delete `ddcv_cache.rds` and rerun the `create_CV_object()` function.

 # Questions?

 Confused by anything (there’s a lot to be confused by)?
 [Open an issue